Industrial-Reforged/industrial-reforged/src/main/resources/assets/indref/ir_guidebook/primitve_age/tools.md

 <ItemImage id="indref:tree_tap" scale="2" />

-The tree tap is the cheapest tool and can be used to harvest <ItemImage id="indref:sticky_resin" scale="0.6" /> [Sticky Resin](./rubber.md) from rubber trees by right-clicking on logs with a resin spot.
+The tree tap is the cheapest tool and can be used to harvest <ItemImage id="indref:sticky_resin" scale="0.6" /> <ItemLink id="indref:sticky_resin" /> from rubber trees by right-clicking on logs with a resin spot.

 ## Hammer